apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/custom-directives.md

 # Custom Directives

-Part of the power of akka-http directives comes from the ease with which it’s possible to define custom directives at differing levels of abstraction.
+Part of the power of pekko-http directives comes from the ease with which it’s possible to define custom directives at differing levels of abstraction.

 There are essentially three ways of creating custom directives: